Grasshopper fact sheet | Field of Mars EEC

 How can you help grasshoppers?

-You can help grasshoppers by protecting native grasses, shrubs and ground-layer plants.
+At Field of Mars Reserve and in school grounds, protecting native grasses, shrubs and leaf litter helps keep habitat available for grasshoppers and the animals that feed on them.
 Gardens and school grounds with a mix of local native plants provide food and shelter for many small animals, including grasshoppers.

 Avoid unnecessary pesticide use, because pesticides can kill grasshoppers and the predators that feed on them.
 Leave some leaf litter, fallen bark and quiet ground habitat where possible.
 Watch grasshoppers carefully instead of catching or harming them, and return any moved animals to the place where they were found.